Shaka Memorial

+Background

-According to the 1938 Government Gazette, the monument was made in Newcastle and erected in 1932 on the site of King Shaka's grave.
+According to the 1938 Government Gazette, the monument was made in Newcastle, KwaZulu-Natal, and was erected in 1932 on the site of King Shaka's grave.

 Adjacent to the memorial is the rock on which King Shaka was alleged to be sitting at the time of his assassination on 24 September 1828.
 It was rolled across the street from its original site to where it now lies.
 The date is commemorated by a gathering at the memorial in honour of King Shaka led by the Zulu king, his warriors and dignitaries.